 In front of Prime Minister Lal Bahadur Shastri, who watched the match during the post-lunch session, the Indian batsmen flowered.

 Dilip Sardesai was on a roll.
 He had saved India from the ignominy of crushing defeat in the previous Test match with a second innings 200.
 Now he tore into the New Zealand bowling with delectable strokes, cruising to 106 with as many as 18 boundaries.
-Hanumant Singh struck the ball well, and Chandu Borde was absolutely ruthless as both hit eighties — the latter making his runs in less than two hours.
+Hanumant Singh struck the ball well, and Chandu Borde was absolutely ruthless as both hit eighties — the latter making his runs in less than 2 hours.
 “His [Borde’s] bat was as straight as the funnel of a liner” wrote Vizzy.

 And then came Pataudi.
 He undeniably found the four day format to his liking.
-Amid growing applause he scored his second hundred of the series — etched with glittering strokes. (“With canine ferocity and sabre fashion he slashed and hooked” — wrote Vizzy in Indian Express) Seventeen boundaries and two sixes were studded in his 113.
+Amid growing applause he scored his second hundred of the series — etched with glittering strokes. (“With canine ferocity and sabre fashion he slashed and hooked” — wrote Vizzy in Indian Express) Seventeen boundaries and 2 sixes were studded in his 113.
 India scored at more than four an over, declaring at 465.
 The pace dependent Kiwi attack could do little to contain the determined Indian batsmen.

-In the second New Zealand innings, Jarvis stood defiantly for over five hours to score 77 before Venkat pitched one on the off stump that whirred past his bat and hit leg.
+In the second New Zealand innings, Jarvis stood defiantly for over 5 hours to score 77 before Venkat pitched one on the off stump that whirred past his bat and hit leg.
 One run later, he had Taylor caught in the slips.

 Black clouds hovered over Feroz Shah Kotla, the light was dim, the Kiwis could opt to go off at any time.
 But, captain Reid would have none of it.
 He played on in excellent spirit.
 In the lower order, Richard Collinge rode his luck, harnessing fortune with some sound application, scoring 54 before edging Venkat to Farokh Engineer.